 The circumstances behind the incident, where the alleged rapists invited the actresses to visit a room in a five-star hotel, had no indication of coercion or the use of an incapacitating agent; each side claimed that the other was enthusiastic about extending invitations to visit the room.
 The last few weeks before Paloma announced she was dropping her case, only de la Cruz continued to denounce the comedians.
 The Senate President, unfortunately, is a right-wing pro-Church bigot with the expected sexist and homophobic trains of thought; the condition gives rise to less-informed liberals readily believing that he shares the same type of malevolence with his associates – which, according to people within showbiz circles, is far from true.

 As a direct result of the suppression of the Inquirer articles, several misimpressions about the incident have proliferated.
-In one instance, Eraserheads frontperson Ely Buendia finally debunked the long-standing rumor that the song “Spoliarium” was about the rape of Pepsi Paloma.
-One other verifiably false claim making the rounds of internet posts concerns the suicide note left by Paloma, supposedly stating “This is a crazy planets.”
-This was in fact the message left by another suicide, Stella Strada, who like Paloma became famous as a sex-film ingenue.
+In one instance, Eraserheads frontperson Ely Buendia found it necessary to debunk the long-standing rumor that the song “Spoliarium” (titled after the famed 1884 painting of Juan Luna) was about the rape of Pepsi Paloma.
+One other verifiably erroneous claim making the rounds of internet posts concerns the ungrammatical suicide note supposedly left by Paloma, stating “This is a crazy planets.”
+This was in fact the message left by a near-contemporaneous suicide, Stella Strada, who like Paloma also became famous as a sex-film ingenue.